Matlosh/Space-Invaders-Game/README.md

 # Space Invaders Game
-*Now you can fight with unkown civilization!*
+*Now you can fight with unknown civilization!*

 ## About
 Space Invaders is the game I made for fun with the help of the pygame library in one week.